sd12567/Mandelbrot-Fractal-Generator/README.md

-#  Mandelbrot Fractal Server
+#  Mandelbrot Fractal Generator

-**A Mandelbrot Fractal Server in C with Dual Protocol Support**
+An interactive Mandelbrot Fractal Generator in C with Dual Protocol Support